see-why/To-do_List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # TodoList
-A simple HTML list of To Do tasks, styled with Css and added dynamically using Javascript.
+A simple HTML list of To Do tasks, styled with Css and added dynamically using JavaScript.
 Webpack is used in bundling the respective components.

 ![screenshot](/images/Landing.PNG)